-- 8. Green roofs renovations should be incorporated into all new construction of commercial, industrial, institutional and multifamily residential developments. - 9.
+- a) Preserve natural site features and utilize existing natural systems; - b) Focus on limiting and minimizing runoff; - c) Treat and control stormwater as close to the source as possible; and - d) Create multifunctional landscapes that allow for the integration of stormwater management facilities into other elements of the development area - 8.
+Green roofs renovations should be incorporated into all new construction of commercial, industrial, institutional and multifamily residential developments. - 8.
+Low impact development techniques, such as erosion and sediment control, bioswales, rain gardens, permeable pavement and box planters, green roofs, and on-site bioretention renovations are a supported alternative design options in new developments. - 9.
 The principles of Low Impact Development renovations should be incorporated into all developments throughout the plan area, particularly within the Centralized Living area, these are: - a.
 Preserve natural site features and utilize existing natural systems; - b.
 Focus on limiting and minimizing runoff; - c.
-Treat and control stormwater as close to the source as possible; - d.
-Create multifunctional landscapes that allow for the integration of stormwater management facilities into other elements of the development area; and - e.
+Treat and control stormwater as close to the source as possible; and - d.
+Create multifunctional landscapes that allow for the integration of stormwater management facilities into other elements of the development area.; and - e.
 Implement public education and municipal maintenance programs, inclusive of pollution prevention strategies. - 10.
 Low impact development techniques, such as erosion and sediment control, bioswales, rain gardens, permeable pavement and box planters, green roofs, and on-site bioretention renovations should incorporated into all developments.